- Choosing the languages supported by the project and the analysis

-The parameters used by default are the ones defined in the linguistic options of Windows (accessible from the Windows control panel).
+The parameters used by default are the ones defined in the Windows language options (accessible from the Windows control panel).

 Languages supported by the analysis

-If your project is using an analysis, the choice of languages supported by the analysis is performed in the data model editor.
+If your project uses an analysis, the languages supported by the analysis are selected in the data model editor.
 Indeed, the same analysis can be shared among different projects that do not propose the same languages.
 Therefore, the number of languages defined for the analysis can be greater than the one defined for the project.

 To configure the languages supported by the analysis: